Skip to content

 • Executors – scrollable timeline with task bars (green=completed, yellow=running, red=failed).
 Hover for task detail.
 Zoom in/out with ± buttons.

-• Collect – recent collect() completions with output counts
+• Collect – recent on_task_complete() completions with output counts

 The pool utilization bar and running/finished task tables update in real time.
 Task labels (request_id, pattern) appear in the Labels column and hover detail.